fabnicol/mkg_docker_image/README.md

 > $ sudo docker build --squash -t mygentoo:1.0 .

-This experimental feature will significantly cut down image size.
+This experimental feature will cut down the size of the image by half.
 Optionally clean the container of kernel sources:

 `# docker run --entrypoint bash -it mygentoo:1.0`